 Several studies have compared electric toothbrushes to traditional manual brushes.
 The results support the use of electric toothbrushes.

 Many years ago electric toothbrushes were something of a gimmick.
-They vibrated at slow rate, and still required a brushing movement to work properly.
+They vibrated at a slow rate and still required a brushing movement to work properly.
 Often intended for children they were given novelty cartoon designs, though they may have at least encouraged children to brush.

 One way of looking at the situation is to say that electric toothbrushes do the work for us.
-They achieve the same results, or better, then manual toothbrushes, but with less effort.
+They achieve the same results, or better than manual toothbrushes, but with less effort.
 Perhaps they achieve it in less time, though it is better to still brush for the full two minutes.